Great Stukeley

-Great Stukeley is a village and former civil parish, now in the parish of The Stukeleys.
+Great Stukeley is a village and former civil parish, now in the parish of The Stukeleys in Cambridgeshire, England.
 It is 1.8 mile north-west of Huntingdon.
 Great Stukeley is in Huntingdonshire which is a non-metropolitan district of Cambridgeshire as well as a historic county of England.
 It lies on the old Roman road of Ermine Street.
 In 1931 the parish had a population of 354.

 The East Coast Main Line railway runs near to Great Stukeley and serves the nearby Huntingdon railway station.
 The church in Great Stukeley is dedicated to Saint Bartholomew and the village war memorial is contained within its grounds.

 History

 Great Stukeley was listed in the Domesday Book of 1086 in the Hundred of Hurstingstone in Huntingdonshire; the name of the settlement was written as Stivecle in the Domesday Book.
 In 1086 there were two manors at Great Stukeley; the annual rent paid to the lords of the manors in 1066 had been £12 and the rent was the same in 1086.

 The Domesday Book does not explicitly detail the population of a place but it records that there were 27 households at Great Stukeley.
 There is no consensus about the average size of a household at that time; estimates range from 3.5 to 5.0 people per household.
 Using these figures then an estimate of the population of Great Stukeley in 1086 is that it was within the range of 94 and 135 people.

 The Domesday Book uses a number of units of measure for areas of land that are now unfamiliar terms, such as hides and ploughlands.
 In different parts of the country, these were terms for the area of land that a team of eight oxen could plough in a single season and are equivalent to 120 acre; this was the amount of land that was considered to be sufficient to support a single family.
 By 1086, the hide had become a unit of tax assessment rather than an actual land area; a hide was the amount of land that could be assessed as £1 for tax purposes.
 The survey records that there were eight ploughlands at Great Stukeley in 1086 and that there was the capacity for a further eight ploughlands.
 In addition to the arable land, there was 26 acre of meadows and 720 acre of woodland at Great Stukeley.